|Nelson Mandela, 93! & family|

 NY Times: "Obama taps former Ohio official for Consumer Agency"

-(No Elizabeth Warren, but Obama does pick one of close associates and foe of the banks' excessive power and sway)
+(No Elizabeth Warren, but Obama does pick one of her close associates and a foe of the banks' excessive power and sway)

 McClatchy: "Justice Dept. lawyers contradict FBI findings in anthrax case"